rwxrob/awesome-go/README.md

   dates, calculator) and composable commands (help, config)

 * [rwxrob/scan](https://github.com/rwxrob/scan) - universal rune scanner
-  and optional parser designed for rapid applications development without sacrificing performance, batteries included, intuitive methods, scan.X expression interpreter in pure Go for easy code generation from meta languages such as PEGN and without leaving Vim using the UNIX filter commands (`!`)
+  and optional node-tree parser designed for rapid grammar and domain-specific language development with intuitive methods and traceable scan.X expression language interpreter in pure Go for easy code generation from meta languages such as PEGN

 * [rwxrob/fn](https://github.com/rwxrob/fn) - my own collection of
   map/filter/reduce/each in Go with generics, `fn.A` functional array